Have you been wondering how to convert HTML to WordPress?

 If you’d like to keep elements of your old website’s look while avoiding a complete overhaul, a child theme might be the answer.

 Child themes in WordPress let you utilize thousands of existing themes (parent themes) as a foundation for your new site.
-You can modify the appearance without altering the parent theme’s core code.
-This means your changes won’t disappear when the theme updates.

 While we have a comprehensive guide on creating a WordPress child theme, this tutorial will use the Childify Me plugin for a simpler approach.